0burak/brainfuck-chat/README.md

 # BF Chat

-A 1:1 chat application where every message is encoded and decoded by a Brainfuck interpreter.
+A 1:1 chat, server and client, application in Brainfuck.

 The networking layer (TCP sockets, threading) is Python.
 Everything else, encoding, decoding, length computation, and even the startup banner, is done by running Brainfuck programs through an embedded interpreter.